 Are you ready for the paradigm shift to load-bearing masonry?
 Simple foundations provide the dual function of supporting uniform gravity loads while resisting lateral loads.
 With the price of steel spiraling, delayed availability and the threat of a potential iron-ore strike looming, count on load-bearing masonry to go up quickly and cost effectively with a myriad of additional benefits.

 The goal for an economical building system is that it will look good, perform well, and stand the test of time.
 The best choice for a building system is one that satisfies all of the desired characteristics at the lowest cost.
 Reinforced concrete masonry walls provide all of the desired characteristics with one simple and cost-effective load-bearing wall, thus providing the greatest effect with the least effort.

 We should be maximizing our energy efficiency to reduce our limited operating budgets considering the escalating costs for energy.
-View an illustration of a suggested masonry wall section for your next energy effecient school or hospital.
+Before you create your masonry design, view an illustration of a suggested masonry wall section for your next energy-efficient school or hospital.

 Single wythe concrete masonry construction is a durable, cost-effective and aesthetically versatile form of masonry construction that is used successfully all over the world.
 Single wythe walls, unlike cavity walls and veneered walls, require additional special attention regarding moisture penetration prevention.

 Steel Price Hikes and Availability affect Construction Industry –Load Bearing Masonry Offers Solution.
 The construction industry searches for solutions to steel price hikes.
 These sharp increases in steel prices are affecting architects, contractors, and builders in North America who are looking for solutions that involve using less steel.

 Find out how you can benefit from a masonry cavity wall on a structural steel framing system.